-There have been numerous articles surrounding the workplace and the impact that Covid-19 will have on the traditional office environment in the longer term.
-Many have claimed that the office is dead (where have we heard this before?) and that home working is the future but, in this article, we’ll discuss our views and how we feel the office could and perhaps should evolve longer term.
+There have been numerous articles on the impact that Covid-19 is having on the traditional office environment and the longer-term effects.
+Many reputable publications have claimed that ‘the office is dead’ and that remote working is the future.
+In his article, we’ll discuss our views and how we feel the office could evolve longer term.

 The office is dead?